Vaishnav-Kanhirathingal/PassMark/README.md

 [solve error and create password]

-If you already had an account, you would be asked to enter your master password for verification during re-login (mentioned below)
+If you already had an account, you would be asked to enter your master password for verification during re-login ( mentioned below)

+### Authentication (Enter master password screen)

+during Re-Login, you would be asked to re-enter your master password for password verification and storage.

+[enter master password screen]

 ### Home screen